The 20 Best Nonalcoholic Steatohepatitis (NASH) Doctors Near Me in Baltimore, MD

 English, Farsi

 Dr. Homeira Zahiri is a Clinical Associate in the Johns Hopkins Medicine Department of Radiology and Radiological Science.
 She received her medical degree from Islamic Azad University - Tehran Branch.
 She performed residencies at Tehran University of Medical Sciences in pathology, University of Nebraska Medical Center in nuclear medicine and Creighton University School of Medicine in radiology.
 Dr. Zahiri completed a body imaging fellowship at Johns Hopkins Medicine.
 Dr. Zahiri is rated as an Experienced provider by MediFind in the treatment of Nonalcoholic Steatohepatitis (NASH).
-Her top areas of expertise are Pleurisy, Pleural Effusion, ALK-Positive Non-Small Cell Lung Cancer, and Visceromegaly.
+She is also highly rated in 4 other conditions, according to our data.
+Her clinical expertise encompasses Pleurisy, Pleural Effusion, ALK-Positive Non-Small Cell Lung Cancer, and Visceromegaly.
+Dr. Zahiri is board certified in American Board Of Radiology and American Board Of Nuclear Medicine.

 Radiology